Forgingalex/aeros/README.md

 **Torque-based control over direct velocity setting.** Setting velocity directly is simpler but unrealistic.
 Torque-based control respects inertia, makes the simulation behave like real hardware, and forces proper PID tuning.
 The extra complexity is worth it.

-**Fixed-rate physics loop in background task.** Multiple WebSocket clients used to cause physics time warp—simulation would speed up or slow down unpredictably.
+**Fixed-rate physics loop in background task.** Multiple WebSocket clients used to cause physics time warp; simulation would speed up or slow down unpredictably.
 Moving physics stepping to a background `asyncio.Task` at 60 Hz fixed it.
 Physics time is now independent of client count.

 **Frontend performance discipline.** Telemetry in refs, not state.
 Throttled UI updates. `createImageBitmap` instead of Blob URLs.
-These aren't micro-optimizations—they're the difference between a responsive dashboard and a frozen browser when streaming at 30 FPS.
+These aren't micro-optimizations; they're the difference between a responsive dashboard and a frozen browser when streaming at 30 FPS.

 **BGR->RGB conversion in inference engine.** The model was trained on RGB.
 OpenCV returns BGR.
 Without explicit conversion, the model sees inverted color channels.
 This was a subtle bug that degraded accuracy until I caught it.